The Web Just Invented a Toll Booth for AI

 Structured data is machine‑readable metadata that helps systems interpret what a page is about.
 Most of the work here uses schema.org vocabulary, usually delivered as JSON‑LD, to reinforce entities, page meaning, and relationships in ways that support both SEO and GEO.
 Good structured data does not replace clear content or sound architecture; it strengthens them.

 Below you will find a subset of articles from my blog specifically about structured data, schema.org, and related technical SEO for JavaScript applications.
-This is a topic I have worked with for many years, although it has not been one I have written about often.
-There are seven articles collected below.
+This is an area I have worked with for many years, and it has been a regular subject in my writing.
+There are eight articles collected together for you below.

 Technical GEO for websites, covering indexing, renderability, entity clarity, structured data, and crawl paths without inventing an AI‑only markup layer.